sjunges/sjunges.github.io/_pages/team.md

 {% include base_path %}

 Our team is part of the [software science departement](https://sws.cs.ru.nl) at the [Institute for Computing and Information Sciences](https://www.ru.nl/icis/).
-We often actively collaborate with other teams within the departement.
+We actively collaborate with other teams within the departement.

 PhD students
 --------------------